siberoloji/siberoloji.github.io/content/en/docs/osint/80-2024-10-17-cross-referencing-visual-landmarks-in-images-for-osint-geolocation-tracking-from-images.md

 draft: false
 title: Cross-referencing visual landmarks in images for OSINT Geolocation Tracking from Images
 linkTitle: Cross-referencing Visual Landmarks in Images
-description: In this blog post, we will delve into the methodologies, tools, and implications of using visual landmarks in OSINT geolocation tracking.
+description: In this article, we will delve into the methodologies, tools, and implications of using visual landmarks in OSINT geolocation tracking.
 translationKey: cross-referencing-visual-landmarks-in-images-for-osint-geolocation-tracking-from-images
 weight: 80
 date: 2024-10-17T16:50:19+03:00